mattaylor/whip/README.md

 # WHIP

-WHIP is a high performance web server based on the excellend https://github.com/dom96/httpbeast with routing based on https://github.com/kedean/nest and some extra optimsiations thrown in for good measure.
+WHIP is a high performance web application server based on the excellend https://github.com/dom96/httpbeast with routing based on https://github.com/kedean/nest and some extra optimsiations thrown in for good measure.

-WHIP is still a work in progress, but performance numbers look pretty good so far - Upto 3x faster than Jester for some tasks (see below).
+WHIP is zstill in development and is not recomended for production use.
+Much is still missing or untested but for basic api use cases however, the performance numbers look pretty good so far (see below).

 ## Its Simple